lelesf99/Boidjs/README.md

 # Boidjs

-Little project implementing Craig Reynold's boids
+Little project implementing Craig Reynolds's boids.
+And a study on the quad tree optimization